steffenfritz/FileTrove/README.md

 VERSION: v1.0.0-BETA.3

 NOTE: As BETA.1 introduced YARA-X and builds are not yet automated you have to use release v1.0.0-DEV-16 (without YARA support) or build it by yourself, see below for instructions.
+A deb installation package for Debian/Ubuntu is available for the latest version on the release page!

 ## About